-- Short- and long-term career goals (optional) - Incoming strengths (required) - Professional strengths in terms of knowledge, skills, and abilities related to the educational goals and objectives - Personal strengths related to being a professional - Incoming areas for improvements (required) - Professional areas for improvement in terms of knowledge, skills, and abilities related to the educational goals and objectives - Personal areas for improvement related to being a professional - Incoming learning interests related to required or elective learning opportunities (optional)
+- Short- and long-term career goals (optional). - Incoming strengths (required).

+- Professional strengths in terms of knowledge, skills, and abilities related to the educational goals and objectives. - Personal strengths related to being a professional. - Incoming areas for improvements (required). - Professional areas for improvement in terms of knowledge, skills, and abilities related to the educational goals and objectives - $^{\circ}$ Personal areas for improvement related to being a professional

-Programs may use their own customized assessment methods such as residents' self-evaluation checklists, case discussions, other checklists, interviews with residents, observation, other methods or combination of methods, or use of tools available in PharmAcademic®.
-(See 3.4.c.1.1 and 3.4.c.2.1) The initial self-evaluation is completed before or during the beginning of the residency, and information is collected and analyzed during orientation.
+• Incoming learning interests related to required or elective learning opportunities (optional).
+Programs may use their own customized assessment methods such as residents' self-assessment checklists, case discussions, other checklists, interviews with residents, observation, other methods or combination of methods, or use of tools available in PharmAcademic[®].

+The initial self-assessment is completed before or during the beginning of the residency, and information is collected and analyzed during orientation.

-An initial development plan is created for each resident within the first 30 days of the residency by the RPD (and/or designee) and may be reviewed by the RAC.
+An initial development plan is created for each resident (generally within the first 30 days of the residency by the RPD (and/or designee), discussed with each resident, and may be reviewed by the RAC.

-Adjustments to initial resident development plans include, but are not limited to the following, as appropriate:
+Adjustments to initial resident development plans include the following as appropriate:

-- modification of residents' schedules - preliminary determination of elective learning experiences - educational goals and objectives to be emphasized in required and elective learning experiences - addition of goals and objectives to required or elective learning experiences - changing and/or increasing summative self-evaluations, formative self-evaluations, and preceptors' feedback related to areas for improvement - modify preceptors' use of modeling, coaching, and facilitation - development of new or modification of existing learning activities to address identified strengths or areas for improvement
+- Modification of residents' schedules. - Preliminary determination of elective learning experiences. - Educational goals and objectives to be emphasized in required and elective learning experiences. - Addition of goals and objectives to required or elective learning experiences. - Changing and/or increasing summative self-evaluations, formative self-evaluations, and preceptors' feedback related to areas for improvement. - Modify preceptors' use of modeling, coaching, and facilitation.